sarahmoulton/d4dcoalition-web/bios.md

 permalink: /bios/
 ---

 This is the introductory content for the bios page.
-I figure it makes the most sense to maintain this here.
-Hopefully reload works now?
-I think it might!
+I figure it makes the most sense to maintain this here, in the event it is necessary.